walkerblackwell/Piezography-Community/README.md

 This is the open-source Piezography Community Edition software.
 It consists of an archive of curves for Piezography ink sets and printer combos, soft-proof and print ICC profiles, and helpful tools.
 We are open-sourcing this 'software' in the hope that others will contribute their curves and print ICCs for various media.
 We are all stronger together.

-What it also included is the initial build folders (Windows and Mac) for the project.
+What is also included is the initial build folders (Windows and Mac) for the project.
 Building and distributing the package falls to InkjetMall.

 ## Getting Started